AdamusPL/F1-Adder/README.md

 It only reads mails from current participants of league

 # Which libraries does it use?
+- Selenium - to parse driver standings from official Formula 1 page
-- JSoup - to download scores from official F1 page and current participant standings ranking from strictly defined page
+- JSoup - to parse current participant standings from strictly defined page
 - JavaX Mail - to download mails with predictions from specific e-mail accounts

 In order to make it work, you have to turn on 2Step Verification on your Google account and generate password for the app.